abikirkham/FlexiBook/README.md

 ## Table of Contents

 1. [User Experience](#user_experience)
-   - For the Owner
-   - For the User

 2. [Design](#design)
-   - Imagery
-   - Colours
-   - Flow Chart

 3. [Features](#features)
-   - Run Programme - Logo/Welcome Message
-   - Navigate the Menu
-   - Book a Class
-   - Edit Your Booking
-   - Cancel Your Booking

 4. [Technologies Used](#technologies_used)
 5. [Google Sheets](#google_sheets)
 6. [Testing](#testing)
-   - Requirements for PEP8
-   - Validation Testing

 7. [Browser Capability](#browser_capability)
 8. [Creating a Google Spreadsheet and Integrating it using API](#creating_a_google_spreadsheet_and_integrating_it_using_api)
 9. [Deployment](#deployment)
-   - Github/Heroku
-   - Local Deployment
-   - Heroku Deployment
-   - Manual Testing
-   - Bugs

 10. [Credits](#credits)
-   - Content
-   - Code
-   - Media
-   - ReadMe

 ## User Experience <a name="user_experience"></a> :woman_technologist: